WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Evaluation

 The recursion depth affects the solving time of $\mu$Z since multiple applications of the relation need to be considered.
 Disabling nested frames for the queries which do not require them simplifies the compiled model and allows for faster solving.
 When frames are required, we set the \texttt{Depth} parameter so that a single level of nesting is allowed.
 Although our model can handle an arbitrary number of nested frames, a single level suffices to discover the minimum-size trace for all queries.

-The effects of this optimization are shown in \autoref{tab:evaluation}: in particular we can see that disabling framing for the queries that do not require nested DOM trees considerably lowers the solving time.
+The effects of this optimization are shown in \autoref{tab:evaluation}: we can see that disabling framing for the queries that do not require multilevel DOM trees considerably lowers the solving time.

-\paragraph{Fixed size arrays} Our model makes use of functional arrays~\cite{McCarthy62,Reynolds79} in several places: in the bodies of HTML and DOM objects, for example, or in some implementation details like the flattening of the window/frame tree.
-However, these functional arrays are known for significantly increasing the complexity of queries~\cite{SuzukiJ80,StumpBDL01}.
+\bfparagraph{Fixed size arrays.} Our model uses functional arrays~\cite{McCarthy62,Reynolds79} for the definition of the HTML and DOM objects and the implementation of the window/frame tree.
+However, functional arrays are known for significantly increasing the complexity of queries~\cite{SuzukiJ80,StumpBDL01}.
 Therefore, in order to ease the resolution, our compiler provides an optimization which turns functional arrays into arrays of a fixed size chosen at compile time.
-Because choosing a small size can make a query unsolvable, we launch in parallel several instances of the same query with different sizes and keep the first one to succeed.
-Surprisingly, a size of 5 is enough for all the query except those for \emph{Safe policy inheritance} which requires a size of 7.
+Since choosing a small size could make a query unsolvable, we run in parallel several instances of the same query with different sizes and keep the first one that succeeds.
+Surprisingly, a size of 5 is enough for all the queries except those for \emph{Safe policy inheritance} (\#7 and \#8 in \autoref{tab:evaluation}) which require a size of 7.